How Long Do You Have To Be Married To Get Alimony?

 The length of the marriage can make a difference to both the amount and duration of alimony

 How long do you have to be married to get alimony in California?

 Let's look at this question closer for some answers.
-Everything we write here only applies to California divorces and no other State.
+Everything we write here only applies to California divorces.

 There is no specific marriage duration to get alimony in California

 The good news is there is no specific minimum duration before a spouse may receive alimony.
-A California family court bases its decision to order alimony on a variety of factors, the most important of which is the marital standard of living.
+A California family court bases its decision to order alimony on a variety of factors, including the marital standard of living.

 But beyond that, there is also a difference between temporary alimony and the final alimony number.
 The rules are different from a practical perspective.